 Of course, it follows that the more machines that are involved, and the more complex the system, the higher the initial introductory costs.
 However, as the technology becomes more easily available, you can implement predictive maintenance on a scaled basis according to your prioritised needs.

 It’s therefore sensible to start by introducing predictive maintenance on your most critical machines, the ones on which everything else hinges.
-These machines, the ones which would cause most disruption to businesses in the event that they break-down, need your primary attention.
+These machines, the ones which would cause the most disruption to businesses in the event that they break-down, need your primary attention.
 This is where to invest the money to start with.

 It’s also important to realise that predictive maintenance sensors aren’t suitable for all machines.
 They are most useful on machines where the IoT sensors can easily pick up changes which can then be analysed in light of machine learning.